bjh-coder/medicalhumanitiesmusic-2025-2/jang-minsun.md

 # La Traviata

-Verdi utilizes Violetta's tuberculosis not merely as a physical ailment but as a device symbolizing the fragility of life and humanity's inner suffering, meticulously portraying her physical and spiritual transformation through music.
-The initial light-hearted waltz rhythms and brilliant coloratura melodies express her outward vitality and the opulence of the social scene, yet this ironically foreshadows the impending tragedy, instilling profound melancholy in the listener.
-Subsequently, the music shifts to increasingly shorter phrases, weakened dynamics, and unstable melodic lines, musically embodying the worsening disease and the shattering of Violetta's hope, thereby encouraging emotional empathy from the audience.
-Especially in the final aria, [Addio del passato](https://youtu.be/ug9gWXlyuDs?si=lMTPx55fNd5a7JZ-), the slow tempo and gentle string accompaniment underscore a sobbing, flowing melody that delicately reveals her failing breath and her serene acceptance of death.
-At this moment, the calm F major harmony, the extremely restrained orchestral timbre, and the simple, linear melodic progression symbolically realize Violetta's ascent to spiritual salvation and purification, freed from worldly suffering.
-Through these musical expressions, Verdi meticulously connects the progression of the illness with a spiritual message, clearly conveying his artistic intention to present Violetta not merely as a victim but as a figure who achieves true love and freedom through her ordeal.

-Another work dealing with tuberculosis, [Les Misérables](ki-hayoon.md), deepens Fantine's tragedy musically as it is adapted into a musical.
-Just as Violetta sings of spiritual purification with 「Addio del passato」 in Verdi's opera, Fantine's arias, 「I Dreamed a Dream」 and 「Come to Me」, in Les Misérables also delicately portray the moment she recalls the past amidst suffering and accepts death.
-These songs utilize a calm and sorrowful melody devoid of grandeur and a slow tempo to audibly embody the character's weakened state and tragic fate.
-The music in Fantine's final moments suggests a spiritual liberation and redemption transcending the social hardship she endured, demonstrating that in both works, tuberculosis functions as a musical device delivering the same artistic message of noble sacrifice and the sublimation of love through physical demise.

-Both works musically portray themes of tragic fate, inner suffering, and liberation beyond death through the physical decline caused by tuberculosis, yet their approaches differ according to the conventions of opera and musical theatre. 《La Traviata》 taemphasizes Violetta’s spiritual transformation through lyrical expressiveness and vocally driven writing, whereas 《Les Misérables》 depicts Fantine’s social and emotional downfall more directly through dramatic narrative and emotionally charged musical numbers.
-Despite employing different musical languages, both works ultimately serve a shared artistic function by using the motif of tuberculosis to illuminate human suffering and the possibility of spiritual redemption.
+Verdi uses Violetta’s tuberculosis not merely as a physical illness but as a symbol of a body collapsing under the finiteness of life and the pressures of society.
+In the Act I waltz (“Libiamo”), she displays outward vitality through dazzling coloratura and long-breathed phrases, yet this brilliance paradoxically foreshadows the fragility that will soon shatter.
+From the latter half of Act II onward, the shortening of phrases, irregular breathing, and weakening dynamics become pronounced, musically embodying the progression of tuberculosis.
+For example, in Act II, Scene 1, the melody loses its ability to stretch across long lines and breaks every few measures (especially mm.
+27–33), while the orchestra supports her declining stamina with softened string patterns.
+In her final aria, “[Addio del passato](https://m.youtube.com/watch?v=ug9gWXlyuDs)," the slow tempo (Lento) and the gentle string pad beneath a bare, breath-like melodic line that nearly collapses between notes express her failing lungs with symbolic clarity.
+The restrained F-major harmonic progression (I–IV–V–I) provides a calm framework, yet the dissonant passing tones and unstable cadences imply a peace she cannot fully attain.
+They reveal that Violetta, even as she longs for spiritual release, still carries the wounds of social oppression.
+Through these fractures of body, breath, and sound, Verdi portrays her not merely as a tragic victim but as a figure whose body is destroyed within a pathology created by society itself.

+The musical [Les Misérables](ki-hayoon.md) presents Fantine’s deterioration more directly and narratively.
+In the first verse of “I Dreamed a Dream,” the melody remains relatively stable, but as the song progresses, her breathing shortens and the phrases begin to fragment.
+Particularly in the line “Now life has killed the dream I dreamed,” the descending contour and sudden drop in dynamics express both the collapse of her lungs and her psychological fall into despair.
+In her death scene, “Come to Me,” the rhythm loosens until it resembles breathing itself, and the accompaniment thins dramatically, sonifying her physical decline.
+Yet this scene depicts not just death but the way extreme poverty, exploitation, and housing insecurity destroy a woman’s body and life.
+Unlike Violetta, Fantine’s bodily collapse is presented not as an aestheticized self-sacrifice but as the direct consequence of structural violence, marking a significant difference.

+Both works use tuberculosis as a means to musically express themes of inner pain, collapse, and transcendence, but they diverge in form and meaning:
+* La Traviata: As a voice-centered opera, Violetta’s spiritual transformation is expressed through subtle musical nuances—breath, phrasing, timbre.
+* Les Misérables: As a narrative-driven musical, Fantine’s social downfall and the structural violence around her are foregrounded more explicitly.
+Thus, although both works employ tuberculosis as a symbol of sublime sacrifice, they do not remain there.
+As earlier feedback suggested, each work ultimately exposes unresolved social tensions and oppression, leaving not peaceful resolution but an incomplete, unsettled cadence.

+The emergence of orthopedics introduced norms of “proper posture and movement,” creating a social gaze that divides bodies into the normal and the abnormal.
+Applied to these characters:
+* Violetta moves from the freedom and technical brilliance of Act I → to reduced breath, unstable phrasing, and wavering intonation in Act III, marking her as a body that falls outside the accepted norm.
+* Fantine, after losing her job, exhibits rapid physical decline—strained breathing and restricted rhythmic patterns—musically revealing how poverty and labor exploitation transform her into a socially unacceptable body.
+Furthermore, Late Style is often misconstrued as artistic maturity, but in truth it is characterized by dissonance, rupture, and incompleteness.
+The characters’ final scenes do not offer serenity but:
+* imperfect cadences
+* fragile harmonic suspensions
+* tension-filled silences
+that reveal fractures and unresolved oppression.
+Their deaths are not “beautiful endings” but forms of late-style tension that leave open questions.

+# Mahler’s Symphony No. 5

-The piece I hope will be played at my funeral is [Mahler’s Symphony No. 5](https://youtu.be/vOvXhyldUko?si=EWvBPptajDkWD2uo) I feel that this work captures the width and depth of a human life, and it reflects the way I have lived—energetically and with passion.
-Beginning with a tragic introduction, passing through the intense flow of life, and finally arriving at the warm, loving “Adagietto,” the structure of the symphony feels like the journey of a single life.
-It does not speak only of sorrow; rather, it brings out the many emotions one experi
+The piece I hope will be played at my funeral is [Mahler’s Symphony No. 5](https://m.youtube.com/watch?v=vOvXhyldUko) that the work is not merely a symphony that begins in tragedy but an exploration of physical tension, emotional collapse, and eventual release within a vast musical architecture.
+This aligns with the narratives of Violetta and Fantine.

-The emergence of orthopedics established a culture that viewed the body structurally and codified the idea of “proper posture.”
-This medical perspective also influenced the representation of bodies in art, encouraging audiences to interpret performers’ breathing, movements, and physical tension through a binary of “normal” and “abnormal.”
-As a result, the weakened bodies of Violetta and Fantine are perceived not merely as pathological conditions but as forms deviating from social norms, which intensifies the symbolic weight of their illness.
-The narrative nature shared by illness and music further deepens the interpretation of both works.
-Illness generates an inner story that permeates an individual’s life, while music reconstructs this story through temporal structure and emotional flow.
-The arias of Violetta and Fantine depict the progression from suffering to collapse and acceptance through shifts in musical texture and tonal character, revealing that illness is not just a theme but a narrative device that exposes emotional truth.
-Late style is often regarded as the culmination of artistic maturity, yet it frequently embodies dissonance and unresolved tension.
-From this perspective, the final moments of Violetta and Fantine do not present serene acceptance but instead expose the fractures of life and the pressures of society.
-Their deaths thus become moments of artistic tension that leave lingering, unresolved questions rather than simple conclusions to their tragedies.
+* The first movement’s funeral march represents the first rupture and pain of life.
+* The explosive energy and unstable harmonies of the second movement symbolize social chaos and inner conflict.
+* The fourth movement, the Adagietto, with its restraint and breath-like melodic lines, evokes late-style reflection and liberation.
+Mahler’s music does not remain in sorrow; it embraces tension, order, chaos, love, and redemption, encompassing the full spectrum of human experience.
+For this reason, the work expresses the passion, intensity, and warmth I have pursued throughout my life, making it the piece that would convey my essence most truthfully at my memorial.